 The Chakra system, and the benefits of Chakradance

 The role of the chakra system is to help regulate the human energy field, commonly known as the aura.
 The aura is a dynamic, energetic matrix, which includes the physical, emotional, mental and spiritual aspects of our being.
-Just as blood pulses through our veins and arteries, there is an energy that surges through not only our bodies, but into our energy field beyond the body.

 Every human being has seven major chakras and each one influences an aspect of our lives.
 From our instincts, sexuality and personal power through to how we love, communicate, use our intuition and connect to our deepest source of spirituality.